quicwg/base-drafts/draft-ietf-quic-tls.md

 missing_extension alert, see {{tls-errors}}).

 Transport parameters become available prior to the completion of the handshake.
-Using these values earlier than handshake completion is necessary at the server if it wishes to send 1-RTT packets to the client.
+A server might use these values earlier than handshake completion.
 However, the value of transport parameters is not authenticated until the handshake completes, so any use of these parameters cannot depend on their authenticity.
 Any tampering with transport parameters will cause the handshake to fail.